fract4d/gnofract4d/README.md

 Run:

     ./setup.py build

-You can then run Gnofract4D in the local directory:
+You can then run Gnofract 4D in the local directory:

     ./gnofract4d

 You can also install it:

     sudo ./setup.py install

 You can then run it as:

     gnofract4d

 Requirements
 ============